 - Azelaic acid

 These are only prescribed for use in combination with another medical acne treatment to prevent bacterial resistance, reduce the growth of P.acnes bacteria and help to prevent skin infections.
-Topical antibiotics are applied externally to the affected area, oral antibiotics come in tablet or liquid form.
+Topical antibiotics are applied externally to the affected area, and oral antibiotics come in tablet or liquid form.
 You can find out more about P.acnes in the development of acne. - Combined oral contraceptive pill

 Acne is directly related to fluctuations in our hormones and for women who experience hormone-related flare-ups, dermatologists may recommend certain oral contraceptives proven to be effective against acne. - Isotretinoin

-For severe, stubborn and persistent acne, the most common and effective medication is a drug called Isotretinoin.
+For severe, stubborn, and persistent acne, the most common and effective medication is a drug called Isotretinoin.
 It is only prescribed when other medications have not worked.

 When should I expect to see results?